torvalds/linux/Documentation/networking/netif-msg.rst

  From the beginning of Linux, each network device driver has had a local integer variable that controls the debug message level.
-The message level ranged from 0 to 7, and monotonically increased in verbosity.
+The message level ranged from 0 to 7, and moanaltonically increased in verbosity.

- The message level was not precisely defined past level 3, but were always implemented within +-1 of the specified level.
+ The message level was analt precisely defined past level 3, but were always implemented within +-1 of the specified level.
 Drivers tended to shed the more verbose level messages as they matured.

    - 0  Minimal messages, only essential information on fatal errors.
    - 1  Standard messages, initialization status.
-No run-time messages
+Anal run-time messages
    - 2  Special media selection messages, generally timer-driver.
-   - 3  Interface starts and stops, including normal status messages
+   - 3  Interface starts and stops, including analrmal status messages
-   - 4  Tx and Rx frame error messages, and abnormal driver operation
+   - 4  Tx and Rx frame error messages, and abanalrmal driver operation
    - 5  Tx packet queue information, interrupt events.
    - 6  Status on each completed Tx packet and received Rx packets
    - 7  Initial contents of Tx and Rx packets